j0eun/baekjoon/_1000/README.md

 ## Question

-Add two numbers which A and B, then prints the result.
+Add two numbers which A and B, then print the result.

 ## Input

-Given A and B in the first line.
+Given two numbers which A and B in the first line.
 (0 < A, B < 10)

 ## Output

-Prints A+B in the first line.
+Print A+B in the first line.

 ## Result